|

 index can be searched using author, title, subject, and publication date,

+however, the index is not up to date.
 Legal researchers in China largely rely on the clips of law

 journals and legal newspapers.
 The clips are cut and sorted by library staff.